Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Theoretical properties of discontinuous : proofs and additional results

 establishing the volume-preservation.
 The reversibility as defined in \eqref{eq:reversibility} can be directly verified by solving the update equations \eqref{eq:coord_update_pass} and \eqref{eq:coord_update_bounce} for $(\btheta, -\p)$ as a function of $(\btheta^*, -\p^*)$.

-To see that the above argument for reversibility and volume-preservation holds almost everywhere, let $\mathcal{D}$ denote the discontinuity set of $\pot(\btheta)$ and $\mathcal{D} + \bv$ denote a set of points in $\mathcal{D}$ shifted by a vector $\bv$.
-Observe that the update equations \eqref{eq:coord_update_pass} and \eqref{eq:coord_update_bounce} are well-defined and differentiable except when $(\btheta, \p)$ belongs to one of the sets below:
+We now quantify the set $S$ on which the above argument may break down and show that it has measure zero.
+Let $\mathcal{D}$ denote the discontinuity set of $\pot(\btheta)$ and $\mathcal{D} + \bv$ denote a set of points in $\mathcal{D}$ shifted by a vector $\bv$.
+It is easy to see that the update equations \eqref{eq:coord_update_pass} and \eqref{eq:coord_update_bounce} are well-defined and differentiable except when $(\btheta, \p)$ belongs to one of the sets below:

-Each of the sets above consists of lower-dimensional manifolds of the parameter space and hence has measure zero.
+Each of these sets above corresponds to lower-dimensional manifolds of the parameter space and hence have measure zero.
+We define the set $S$ as the union of all the sets \eqref{eq:problematic_measure_zero_set} over $i = 1, \ldots, d$.
+Being a finite union of measure-zero sets, the set $S$ also has measure zero.

 Lastly, we prove the reversibility of multiple coordinate updates corresponding to a map $\bPsi_{\varphi(d), \epsilon} \circ \ldots \circ \bPsi_{\varphi(1), \epsilon}$ with a random permutation $\varphi$.
-From the reversibility of each $\bPsi_{\epsilon, i}$, we deduce that
+From the reversibility of each $\bPsi_{i, \epsilon}$, we deduce that

 By our assumption on the distribution of $\varphi$, we have

 establishing the reversibility of $\bPsi_{\varphi(d), \epsilon} \circ \ldots \circ \bPsi_{\varphi(1), \epsilon}$ in distribution. \end{proof}